A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

 “And why would I be jealous?” asked Abe.
 “I’m sitting over here with a full cup.
-Meanwhile, you two have already drank more than half!”
+Meanwhile, you two have already drunk more than half!”

 “And why is that?” scoffed the skeleton.

 “Because everything you know has come from the experiences of someone else.
 You don’t know who you are, who your family is, you don’t know what brings you joy or what scares you.
 Sure, you can say that you’ve never felt loss but you have never felt love either.
 You have never loved or found out what it means to be loved.
 You have no idea what it means to be connected to someone.
-Because, when your connected to someone, it doesn’t matter if your glass is half-full or half-empty, whatever comes your way, you’ll handle it–together.”
+Because when you’re connected to someone it doesn’t matter if your glass is half-full or half-empty, whatever comes your way, you’ll handle it–together.”

 Abe stared down at his drink.
-For the first time in a long time, there was no quick or witty comeback.
+For the first time since their meeting, there was no quick or witty comeback.